 I know, it’s technically still summer.
 But it sure feels like fall here in Michigan.
 The cool temps are quite refreshing and perfect for baking.

-Anyway, I love how versatile the base dough of scones can be.
+Anyways, I love how versatile the base dough of scones can be.
 The sky is the limit with what you mix in there.
-Make it sweet, salty or perfectly savory.
-It melts in your mouth and it will definitely impress your guests or your husband 😉
+Make it sweet, salty, or perfectly savory.
+It melts in your mouth and it will definitely impress your guests or your husband. 😉

 Give them a try and let me know what you think.